kepler16/gx.cljc/docs/docs/01-intro.md

  ```
 Now every node is in normalized state.
 It has **startup** signal `:fancy/start` but not `:fancy/stop`.
 Its because we didn't define any signals on nodes.
 And node is without signal becomes `:gx/type = :static` with **startup** signal only.

 Next we send signal to our graph by calling `gx/signal`.
-Signals runs asynchronously (using [funcool/promesa]()):
+Signals runs asynchronously (using [funcool/promesa](https://github.com/funcool/promesa)):
 ```clojure
 (def started @(gx/signal graph-config fancy-graph :fancy/start))
 ```
-`gx/signal` returns `promesa`'s promise and it which should be dereffed.
-Value in promise is a graph with new state after signal, yes they immutable but some nodes can have mutable data such as running http server or db connection pool.
-Theese kind of nodes called **components**.
+Dereffed value is a graph with new state after signal.